NVIDIA/container-canary/README.md

 - start successfully with an empty PVC mounted at `/home/jovyan`:
   - kubeflow mounts a PVC at `/home/jovyan` to keep state across Pod restarts

-With Container Canary this list can be translated into the following YAML spec.
+With Container Canary we could write this list as the following YAML spec.

 ```yaml
 # examples/kubeflow.yaml